DR3WH0/DR3WH0.github.io/_posts/2013-07-21-LastFm-AutoResume.md

 6. Move the mouse over the "Resume" button and leave it there
 7. KAutoClick automatically resumes the LastFm stream

-Note: readjust the LastFm window as necessary to avoid clicking other links
+Note: readjust the LastFm window as necessary to avoid clicking other links.

+Update (2013-08-17): I created created a more robust auto-resume method that's outlined [here](http://dr3wh0.github.io/dr3wh0/2013/08/17/lastfm-autoresume-part-2/).